 Miriam "Mimi" Hiebert, a Ph.D.
 Candidate in the Department of Materials Science Engineering at UMD, has recently been selected for a Big Ten Academic Alliance Smithsonian Fellowship.
 This award is only available to current Ph.D. students of Big Ten Alliance schools, which include UMD, Rutgers, University of Michigan, and Ohio State, to name a few.
 These awards are issued each year, but the number of awards varies by available funds.
-This year, 20 students recieved awards, 4 of which are UMD students.
+This year, 20 students received awards, 4 of which are UMD students.
 Recipients receive funds in the amount of $32,700 to be used for study, research and related travel.

 However, "the real prize," said Hiebert, "is that it gives me open access to Smithsonian lab equipment, resources, expertise, and even some of the objects in their collection."